lodgedwhere/lodgedwhere.github.io/essays/mind-collapse-closure.md

 From within the system, this condition is experienced as incompleteness, tension, or the sense that something remains to be resolved.
 Yet this is not the sign of a failure.
 There is no final resolution to be reached.
 The system is not progressing toward completion, but operating in such a way that completion is impossible.
 Its persistence depends on this impossibility.

 Mind, in this sense, is not a stable entity, nor a process directed toward an end.
 It is the ongoing operation required to sustain distinctions under conditions in which collapse must be avoided and closure cannot be achieved.
 What appears as a world of objects, relations, and meanings is the temporary and continuously maintained result of this operation.
 Beyond it, there is no further ground—only the unmarked state to which all distinctions would return if their deferral were allowed to complete.

+# Comments

+The structure that emerges from the void is self-referential in that distinction, sequence, and re-entry all depend on one another.
+Sequence is itself a distinction, and re-entry implies sequence, so the system forms a closed loop of mutual dependence.
+This loop does not collapse because it contains internal non-coincidence—differences of position within the same operation—which prevent the completion of self-canceling crossing.
+Thus, what appears is not a grounded structure, but a self-sustaining, non-resolving recursion.